 Consider a shared-memory multiprocessor system with coherent caches, and a shared, i.e. global, variable \mathbf{x} .
 If one thread writes to \mathbf{x} , you might think that the cache coherency system will ensure that the new value is visible to other threads.
-But as discussed in Section 2.6, it is not quite so simple as this.
+But it is not quite so simple as this.